 Senior Housing Cooperative, South Minneapolis

 In 1976, three members of Nokomis Lutheran Church became concerned about the lack of senior housing in the neighborhood.
-When the time came for individuals to move from their homes they also had to move away from their long-time neighborhood.
-The Church formed a committee and discussed converting the Nokomis Junior High School building into senior apartments.
+When the time came for individuals to move from their homes, they also had to move away from the neighborhood.
+The church formed a committee and discussed converting the Nokomis Junior High School building into senior apartments.

-Remodeling the 60 year old building proved to be more expensive than new construction on the same property.
-A non-profit corporation, Lake Nokomis Homes, Inc., was established in 1978.
-Attorneys, builders, and architects came together and developed plans for a 208 unit housing cooperative.
+Remodeling the 60-year-old building proved to be more expensive than new construction on the same property.
+I non-profit corporation, Lake Nokomis Homes, Inc., was established in 1978.
+Attorneys, builders, and architects came together and developed plans for a 200-unit housing cooperative.

-“It is my belief that this project succeeded in this neighborhood through the outright determination of the people backing Nokomis Square.” – Don Jacobson, Bor-Son
+“…through the outright determination of the people backing Nokomis Square” – Don Jacobson, Bor-Son

 The neighborhood dream took over 10 years to complete: